carstoid/A4578/content/pages/exercises/03_analyzing-raster.md

 Right-click on 1987 layer and choose “Properties...”
 Click on the Source tab.

-> QUESTION 2.2: What is the projected coordinate system associated with the 1987 imagery?
-Considering the linear units of that coordinate system, what is the spatial resolution (cell size) of the image?
+<div class='question'><strong>Question 2</strong> What is the projected coordinate system associated with the 1987 imagery?
+Considering the linear units of that coordinate system, what is the spatial resolution (cell size) of the image?</div>

 ## NATURAL COLOR COMPOSITE